 1: The long feathers around this bird’s neck help to identify it as an Australian Raven (Corvus coronoides) 2: Torresian Crow (Corvus orru).
 Don’t pay much attention to the brownish feather colour in this photo — that’s just caused by the colour of the afternoon light.
 It’s the neck feathers I’m looking at.

 I once asked an ornithologist if we had crows or ravens in Sydney and it took him a while before he could come up with an answer.
 So don’t feel bad if you find this stuff confusing.
 But now you know all this stuff, I really don’t think people will get too upset if you call a raven a crow.

-Ravens used to be blamed for killing lambs because they were often seen feeding on them, but it’s now believed they only feed on lambs which are dead or dying from something else.
-In some ways, ravens help farmers because they’ll eat grasshoppers and other pest insects.
+Ravens used to be blamed for killing lambs because they were often seen feeding on them, but it’s now believed they only feed on lambs which are already dead or dying from something else.
+In some ways, ravens help farmers because they’ll eat lots of grasshoppers and other pest insects.

 Australian Ravens hang around in flocks until they’re old enough to pair off to breed, and then they stay with the same partner for the rest of their life.